 - Ambassador (ret.)
-Prudence Bushnell will discuss why women, and the men who support them, are uniquely placed to use innovative ways of addressing human security challenges and transnational threats.
-She will share examples of S.M.A.R.T. choices – Strategic.
+Prudence Bushnell discussed why women, and the men who support them, are uniquely placed to use innovative ways of addressing human security challenges and transnational threats.
+She shared examples of S.M.A.R.T. choices – Strategic.
 Moral.
 Achievable.
 Reliable.
 Transformative. – that have changed the world for the better in the past.

 Empowering Future Leaders Workshop